-The Abiding Presence of the Creator of the Universe has come to rest in the midst of us.
+The Abiding Presence of the Creator has taken up residence in our midst.
 First the Glory filled the Mish'kan; then fire from Heaven lit the altar.
-The Great Overshadowing, Intimate Indwelling, and Radical Empowering of humanity that the Holy One has been planning from the foundation of the world2 as His B'tzelem Elohim stratagem3 is now unveiling as a reality.
-Mere mortals are learning how to play host to the Ultimate Royal Persona.
-Fallible humans are now being called to steward Immaculate Divinity.
-This ... changes ... absolutely ...
-EVERYTHING!
+The Great Overshadowing, Intimate Indwelling, and Radical Empowering of humanity that the Holy One has been planning from the foundation of the world as His B'tzelem Elohim stratagem3 is now unveiling as a reality.
+Mere mortals are learning how to host the Ultimate Royal Persona.
+Fallible humans are being called to steward Immaculate Divinity.
+This changes EVERYTHING!

 As a result of the suddenly inescapable Presence of the Holy One in our midst we are all having to come to grips with a heightened state of spiritual awareness and responsibility.
-In the powerful glow of the Radiant Cloud of the Bridegroom-King's Glory we suddenly find we can see many things we could not see before.
+In the powerful glow of the Radiant Cloud of the Bridegroom-King's Glory, it turns out, we suddenly find we can see many things we could not see before.
 It is as if we had previously seen the world only through a glass darkly, while now it is absolutely bathed with light.
-And in this never-before experienced level of Divine illumination even those things we could see with our natural human vision before the Manifest Presence of the Holy One came to dwell in our camp look different - because our perspective on such things has been dramatically transformed.
+And in this never-before experienced level of Divine illumination even those things we could see with our natural human vision before the Manifest Presence of the Holy One came to dwell in our camp